Palka homers in 9th, White Sox sweep Rays 8-7

 LINEUP CHANGE

 Mallex Smith replaced struggling Kiermaier as the Rays' leadoff hitter and went 4 for 5.
-Smith entered hitting .291 with a .363 on-base percentage, compared to Kiermaier's .188 average and .266 O-B-P. "KK has been really accountable," manager Kevin Cash said.
+Smith is hitting .299 with a .369 on-base percentage, compared to Kiermaier's .189 average and .269 O-B-P. "KK has been really accountable," Cash said.
 "He was actually the one who came up and said 'I don't feel like I'm getting it done.'"
 Kiermaier was dropped to sixth and doubled in four at-bats and walked once.

 UP NEXT